Health Care

 The members released the following statements:

 Ensuring the United States meets challenges we face around the world is a demanding but vital task.
 Dispute resolution and advanced international cooperation are rarely straightforward, with bad faith actors abusing processes and power.
+To promote the best interests of our citizens and preserve our security, we must unapologetically demonstrate American leadership and boldly stand with the friends of freedom around the world.

-Washington, D.C. - Today, Congressman Adrian Smith (R-NE-03) along with Nebraska House delegation colleagues Congressmen Mike Flood (R-NE-01) and Don Bacon (R-NE-02) sent a letter to Department of Health and Human Services Secretary-Designee Robert F. Kennedy Jr.
+Washington, D.C. - Today, Congressman Adrian Smith (R-NE-03) along with Nebraska House delegation colleagues Congressmen Mike Flood (R-NE-01) and Don Bacon (R-NE-02) sent a letter to Department of Health and Human Services Secretary-Designee Robert F. Kennedy Jr. to congratulate him on his expected nomination and invite him to Nebraska to witness firsthand the state's world-leading food supply chain and challenges to rural health care access.

 One-size-fits-all mandates from Washington are rarely the answer to the problems Americans face, and health care is no exception.
 As anyone who has traveled our state can see, there is endless diversity of needs across our communities.
 The health care challenges, and the solutions needed to best serve them, are just as varied.